letian0805/graceful/README.md

 # graceful
-Graceful shutdown or restart your Golang service
+Shutdown or restart the Golang service gracefully.